In-telligentLLC/openapi-ios/OpenApi integration v1.45.md

       }
       ```
    2. Send Alert: After authentication with community manager credentials, you will be able to access the below API call with the necessary information.
-      To get buildings list (refer to section 5.4 point 2).
       OpenAPI.sendAlert(title: alertTitle, message: alertMessage, building: buildingInformation, attachments: attachmentsInformation, notificationType: NotificationType)
       **Parameters:**
       **title –**